Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Conclusion

 \section{Conclusion}

-We proposed a planning system to solve long-horizon multi-robot construction assembly problems that integrates several novel components.
+We presented a planning system to solve long-horizon multi-robot construction assembly problems that integrates several novel components.
 The approach strongly exploits the factorizations of multi-agent construction assembly problems, by solving simpler subproblems involving only a subset of agents to plan for and a single object that has to be placed at its goal location.
 These solutions to the separate subproblems are then used to construct a feasible solution to the overall problem.
-To solve the limited-horizon sub-problems, we combine sampling based path planning with keyframes optimization to solve for manipulation constraints, and proposed novel methods to find time-embeddings for planned tasks.
+To solve the limited-horizon subproblems, we combine sampling based path planning with joint mode-switch optimization to solve for manipulation constraints, and proposed novel methods to find time-embeddings for planned tasks.
 Path planning between keyframes amidst other moving, previously planned, objects and robots is achieved using a novel bi-directional RRT-planner in space-time.

-We demonstrate that our approach scales well both to many robots, and many objects on a variety of construction tasks, and provide both qualitative and quantitative analysis of the results.
+We demonstrate that our approach scales well to many robots and many objects on a variety of construction tasks.
+We provide both qualitative and quantitative analysis of the results.
 Compared to planning task assignments at fixed times, our time-embedding leads to better utilization of the robots and hence lower execution time to achieve the task, as well as lower computation times for planning the movements.
 Finally, we demonstrated the approach in a real robot experiment. \rb{ The robotic experiments show that it is possible to execute the paths that our approach generates. }

-Concerning limitations, the planning system we propose is targeted at exploiting decompositionality and greedily prioritizing selection of next sub-tasks.
+The approach exploits decompositionality and greedily selects the next sub-tasks.
 This is successful for our application scenarios, but compromises global optimality for efficient planning and execution times, as is crucial to make multi-robot planning work.

-Our major motivation for the future is to push the approach to real-world demonstration on real construction scenarios.
-The major challenge in this setting is more realism in the model description, including exact physical constraints on static stability and how objects can be attached robotically to each other.
+We want to push the approach to demonstration on real construction scenarios.
+In this setting, more realism in the model description is required, including exact physical constraints on static stability.